Alexander Geringer: Investigative Journalism

 In 1984, he began studies in business administration at the Vienna University of Economics and Business, yet soon abandoned this to work as a freelance journalist for ORF as well as for various magazines.
 In 1985 he uncovered a scandal involving the illegal sale of aborted fetuses and brain tissue by the pathology departments of several Vienna hospitals.
 For years, the German pharmaceutical company B. Braun Melsungen had been purchasing brain tissue derived from corpses directly from department assistants.
 Working undercover, Geringer also succeeded in purchased brain tissue and aborted embryos.
 The breaking story was first published in the Austrian news magazine Ikarus, and a year later made the cover of the legendary German magazine Konkret.
-The scandal gained the attention of numerous European television stations and newspapers such as El Pais, Neue Zürcher Zeitung, Frankfurter Allgemeine, Der Spiegel.
+The scandal gained the attention of numerous European television stations and newspapers such as El País, Neue Zürcher Zeitung, Frankfurter Allgemeine, Der Spiegel.
 (The company was later involved in an even further-reaching scandal involving contaminated brain tissue used in one of its products, Lyodura.)

 As an investigative journalist Geringer also reported on the Austrian company Intertrading and its links to international oil & arms trading in conjunction with the million-dollar financial and political scandal in which it was entangled.
 He also wrote investigative articles for the magazine Wiener, where he served as editor from 1986 to 1988.